City of Groveport Capital Improvement Program (CIP)

 Annual Street Maintenance Program

 The 2022 Street Maintenance Program was awarded to Decker Construction Company, Inc. of Columbus, Ohio.
 As in the past, work activities included pavement repairs, curb repairs, curb ramp repairs and resurfacing on several streets.
-The majority of the work will started after August 1, 2022 and was completed by the end of November, 2022.
+The majority of the work started around August 1, 2022 and was completed by the end of November, 2022.
 Below is a list of streets included in the 2022 Street Maintenance Program:

 Briar Grove Drive - off of Grove Point Drive.